Spin-networks in the ZX-calculus: From Yutsis diagrams to spin-networks

+depicts a vector that belongs to $\text{Inv}_{\SU} ( \mathcal{H}_{j_1} \otimes \mathcal{H}_{j_2} \otimes \mathcal{H}_{j_3})$, so it is proportional to $\ket{j_1,j_2,j_3}$.
 This should be interpreted as a kind of ``railroad switch'', where the fundamental wires within the three symmetrised bundles redistribute between themselves.
 Because we are dealing with symmetrised spaces we only care about how many wires go from each bundle to the other bundle.
 It turns out that there is then actually only one way in which to connect the wires, when it is not impossible.
 The Clebsch-Gordan conditions~\eqref{eq:CGcondition} precisely state when such a recoupling is possible.

-As stated, this is only proportional to the $3jm$-symbol.
-We can calculate the norm of that diagram to be